Exercise 49: Making Sentences

 When you are done, you should know how this bit of code works and how to write a test for other people's code even if they do not want you to.
 Trust me, it's a very handy skill to have.

-- Change the parse_ methods and try to put them into a class rather than be just methods.
+- Change the parse_ methods and try to put them into a class rather than use them just as methods.
 Which design do you like better?

 - Make the parser more error-resistant so that you can avoid annoying your users if they type words your lexicon doesn't understand.